-Prof. Dieter Kempf, Nuremberg/Germany, Vice President of the Federation of German Industries (BDI) reg. soc., Chairman of the Supervisory Board of GEA Group Aktiengesellschaft
+Prof. Dieter Kempf, Nuremberg/Germany, Vice President of the Federation of German Industries (BDI) reg. soc., Chairman of the Supervisory Board of GEA Group Aktiengesellschaft b) • Amfileon AG, Munich, Chairman of the Supervisory Board

 Rainer Gröbel, Sulzbach/Ts./Germany, Deputy Chairman of the Supervisory Board, Managing Director of the ACADEMY of LABOUR gGmbH as well as of the UNIVERSITY of LABOUR gGmbH, Frankfurt/Main, Germany